 There are many people in athletics and in life who have astonished many by overcoming

 the odds.
 People who have been given an obstacle to overcome often times are stronger than an average person.
 Strength doesn’t always mean physical but it does mean in this case how much one can endure and improve.
 When I was younger I watched a one-armed man major league baseball player who went by the name of Jim Abbott pitch a no-hitter against Cleveland.
+This is the story of Don Holding.

 Don Holding – The Most Inspirational Person In Wrestling